github/codeql/change-notes/1.24/analysis-csharp.md

 * The taint tracking library now tracks flow through (implicit or explicit) conversion operator calls.
 * [Code contracts](https://docs.microsoft.com/en-us/dotnet/framework/debug-trace-profile/code-contracts) are now recognized, and are treated like any other assertion methods.
 * Expression nullability flow state is given by the predicates `Expr.hasNotNullFlowState()` and `Expr.hasMaybeNullFlowState()`.
+* `stackalloc` array creations are now represented by the QL class `Stackalloc`.
+Previously they were represented by the class `ArrayCreation`.

 ## Changes to autobuilder